kkwydragonflame/kille_card_game/README.md

 - Single-player game against three AI opponents.
 - AI players make decisions based on a simple algorithm.
 - Modular design allows for the user interface to be swapped out in the future.
+See [Switching to different UI](#switching-to-different-ui).

 ## Installation